ls1intum/Artemis/docs/dev/guidelines/client.rst

     <fa-icon [icon]="'times'"></fa-icon>
     <span>Text</span>

-Don't do these or any combination:
+Don't do one of these or any other combination of whitespaces:
 .. code-block:: html
     <fa-icon [icon]="'times'"></fa-icon><span>Text</span>